Please Read How You Can Help Keep the Encyclopedia Free

-Campbell acknowledges that a similar idea was explored in the manuscript on Theory of Knowledge that Bertrand Russell abandoned (under the influence of Wittgenstein) in the summer in 1913.
+A similar idea was explored in the manuscript on Theory of Knowledge that Bertrand Russell abandoned (under the influence of Wittgenstein) in the summer in 1913.
 In that work Russell gives the following statement of the idea that reference to particulars requires attention to them:

 At any moment of my conscious life, there is one object (or at most some very small number of objects) to which I am attending.
 All knowledge of particulars radiates out from this object.
 (1913, 40)

-Campbell, in support of the claim that there is an explanatory relation between attention and demonstrative reference, develops two lines of thought.
+Campbell, in support of the Russellian claim that there is an explanatory relation between attention and demonstrative reference, develops two lines of thought.

 The first line of thought comes from reflection on examples concerning the requirements that have to be met in order to understand demonstrative expressions in conversational contexts where one of the participants in the conversation uses expressions such as ‘that woman’, but where various women are present, all of whom are possible referents for this demonstrative.
 Knowing which women is meant, according to Campbell, requires attending to the woman in question and knowing that it is to her that the speaker was attending.
 This is intended to show more than just that the direction of the speaker's attention is a possible source of evidence for what that speaker means.
 It is intended as showing that attention and reference stand in a particularly intimate relationship—a relationship that Campbell characterizes by saying that ‘knowledge of the reference of a demonstrative is provided by conscious attention to the object’ (p.
 22).